 - May 17, 2013: Bike to Work Day Challenge

 Bike to Work Day is an annual event held each spring across the United States and Canada that promotes the bicycle as an option for commuting to work.
-The Saratoga Springs Bike to Work Day challenge is organized by Bikeatoga, a local organization dedicated to pushing for a better future by making functional cycling more convenient, accessible, and safer in and around Saratoga Springs, NY.
-Skidmore College is the defending 2012 Steerhead champions and we are looking to make it two years in a row!
+The Saratoga Springs Bike to Work Day challenge is organized by Bikeatoga, a local organization dedicated to pushing for a better future by making functional cycling more convenient, accessible, and safer in and around Saratoga Springs, N.Y.
+Skidmore is the defending 2012 Steerhead champions, and we are looking to make it two years in a row!
 It's a fun, healthy, sustainable transportation alternative!
-Skidmore employees can register by going to:https://docs.google.com/spreadsheet/viewform?usp=drive_web&formkey=dEp0YmI1WEZObmo5WHp6Sm1rUXM0NGc6MA#gid=0

 Do you like to ride bikes?
 Scooters?
 Unicycles?
-Roller-blades?
-ALL are welcome to join for an epic ride around Skidmore's beautiful campus on Friday, May 3rd at 6pm.
+Rollerblades?
+All are welcome to join for an epic ride around Skidmore's beautiful campus.

-Critical Mass events occur in cities ALL over the world and raise awareness about safety on the streets for everyone and sustainable transportation.
-Come to the Gazebo on May 3rd at 6pm to join us for this exciting event!
+Critical Mass events occur in cities all over the world and raise awareness about safety on the streets for everyone and sustainable transportation.
+Come to the Gazebo to join us for this exciting event!
 Bring a bike or form of transport if you have one.
 If not, come anyway!
 Skidmore's bike share program can lend you one!
-Wear a costume, a mask or anything that will get Skidmore's attention---> Creative thought matters!!!
+Wear a costume, a mask, or anything that will get Skidmore's attention: creative thought matters!!!
 Veggie burgers/burgers/yummy food will be provided after the ride.

 Jointly sponsored by Sustainable Saratoga, the League of Women Voters of Saratoga County, and Skidmore College's Environmental Action Club, this forum will address people's concerns about the ways in which climate change may affect our region, with an emphasis on what we can do to reduce risks and adapt to climate challenges.

-Gary Kleppel, Professor of Biological Sciences; Director of Biodiversity, Conservation & Policy at SUNY Albany; member of Sen. Gillibrand's Agricultural Working Group; active farmer
+- Gary Kleppel, professor of biological sciences; director of biodiversity, conservation and policy at SUNY Albany; member of Sen. Gillibrand's Agricultural Working Group; active farmer

-Sobel is Author of - Childhood and Nature - Place-Based Education: Connecting Classrooms & Communities - Children’s Special Places: Exploring the Role of Forts, Dens, and Bush Houses in Middle Childhood - Know nukes : controversy in the classroom - Beyond Ecophobia: Reclaiming the Heart in Nature Education - Mapmaking with Children: Sense of Place Education for the Elementary Years.
+Sobel is author of Childhood and Nature, Place-Based Education: Connecting Classrooms & Communities; Children’s Special Places: Exploring the Role of Forts, Dens, and Bush Houses in Middle Childhood; Know Nukes: Controversy in the Classroom; Beyond Ecophobia: Reclaiming the Heart in Nature Education; and Mapmaking with Children: Sense of Place Education for the Elementary Years.

 - April 19, 2013: Sustainability BBQ